 When boys go through puberty, 65% will have some breast development due to their fluctuating hormones.
-Within a few months and up to 2 years, all but about 5% will see their chests return to normal without any intervention.
-For the remaining 5%, surgery will be the only option.
+Within a few months and up to 2 years, about 95% will see their chests return to normal without any intervention.
+For the remaining 5%, male breast reduction surgery will be the

-Other possible sources for regrowth of breast tissue may be:
+Other possible sources for the regrowth of breast tissue may be:

 • Anabolic steroids